Aru12345/Aru12345/README.md

 * 🌍  I'm based in New York City
 * 🤝  I'm open to collaborating on interesting projects!
 * 👩🏻‍💻  Currently learning MEAN stack
+* 🍕    Fun Fact: If given the chance, I'd happily savor Italian cuisine every day for a lifetime.

 Happy to have you here :)